Introduction of T Levels

 The offer is shaped around the needs of providers and their workforce alongside relevant regional, employer and curriculum needs.
 It includes:

-- understanding T Levels to help staff in different roles understand T Levels and how they can support their successful introduction
+- understanding T Levels to help staff in different roles understand T Levels and the T Level Foundation Year and how they can support their successful introduction

-- T Level role and route-specific training - pedagogical and subject-specific courses, and other activities structured to meet an individual’s professional development needs
+- T Level role and route-specific training – pedagogical and subject-specific courses structured to meet an individual’s professional development needs (this also includes courses aimed specifically at those delivering, or preparing to deliver, T Levels in schools and sixth forms)

-- networks and TRIPs - route-specific networks and T Level resource improvement projects (TRIP) providing opportunities to produce resources for planning and delivering T Levels
+- T Level resource improvement projects (TRIPs) providing opportunities to produce resources to support the planning and delivery of T Levels

 -